bpb27/rewa/NOTES.md

 # Latest

-- API needs to be faster
+- oscars year should be table

-  - cloudflare + prisma accelerate
-  - maybe turso
+- trpc caching
-  - just a regular node server (DO droplet maybe)

 - add more streamer options (Criterion, Tubi)
-- more crate and text
+- more crate and text (remove noWrap default)
 - look into suspense for modals + sidebars + dialogs that are loading?
 - leaderboard hover should show title somewhere (maybe make posters a little bigger)
 - figure out image console warning